numz/Comfyui-FlowChain/README.md

 Because I can’t list every possible ComfyUI type, you can add your own TYPES.
 I can’t guarantee it’ll work for every possible type, but give it a shot, it should work for the vast majority.

-Just add you TYPE in :
+Just add your TYPES in :

 ```
 workflow_nodes.py: